Our Parish Safeguarding Policies

 Standard Two – Procedures

 • All parents of children and young people involved in parish programmes will receive a permission form to sign.
-This form will include the contact details of the Parish Designated persons.
-Any complaints arising from any parish programme whether from children, parents, staff or volunteer leaders should be brought to the attention of the leader in charge of the programme or to one of the Parish designated persons.
-If a complaint is to be made regarding a member of staff or volunteer who is the programme leader, this should be brought directly to one of the Parish Designated Persons.
+This form will include the contact details of the Parish Safeguarding Representative.
+Any complaints arising from any parish programme whether from children, parents, staff or volunteer leaders should be brought to the attention of the leader in charge of the programme or to the Parish Safeguarding Representative.
+If a complaint is to be made regarding a member of staff or volunteer who is the programme leader, this should be brought directly to the Parish Safeguarding Representative.

-• Where abuse is observed, suspected or disclosed the one thing leaders must not do is nothing – any concern or incident must be passed on to one of the Parish Designated Persons as soon as possible.
+• Where abuse is observed, suspected or disclosed the one thing leaders must not do is nothing – any concern or incident must be passed on to the Parish Safeguarding Representative as soon as possible.
 A written record of what is observed, suspected or disclosed must be made.
-This written record will be stored securely and confidentially by the Parish Designated Person, in a folder in a secure location.
-Any access to this information will be through one of the Parish Designated Persons, and all access will be recorded and dated by the Parish Designated Person concerned.
+This written record will be stored securely and confidentially by the Parish Safeguarding Representative, in a folder in a secure location.
+Any access to this information will be through one of the Parish Safeguarding Representative, and all access will be recorded and dated by the Parish Safeguarding Representative concerned.

-• Where a report is to be made to the HSE or to the Gardai, one of the Parish Designated Persons will make the contact with or on behalf of the concerned leader.
-The Parish Designated Person concerned will also inform the Diocese of Elphin once the report has been made to the statutory authorities.
+• Where a report is to be made to the HSE or to the Gardai, the Diocesan Designated Person will make the contact with or on behalf of the concerned leader.
+The Parish Priest concerned will also inform the Diocese of Elphin once the report has been made to the statutory authorities.

-• If there is any type of incident, leaders must not discuss it with anyone other than the Parish Designated Person concerned.
+• If there is any type of incident, leaders must not discuss it with anyone other than the Parish Safeguarding Representative concerned.
 This is to protect confidentiality for those involved; for children and young people and for adult leaders.
 No leader will ever promise a child that they will keep a secret.

-• If a situation arises where there are reasonable grounds for concern about the welfare of a child, parents will be notified and the concern discussed with them in all situations, except those which the Parish Designated Person feels might cause further risk to the safety or welfare of the child or children concerned.
+• If a situation arises where there are reasonable grounds for concern about the welfare of a child, parents will be notified and the concern discussed with them in all situations, except those which the Parish Safeguarding Representative feels might cause further risk to the safety or welfare of the child or children concerned.

-• If any child or adult is unhappy with any aspect of a programme involving children or young people, they should bring that concern to one of the Parish Designated Persons.
+• If any child or adult is unhappy with any aspect of a programme involving children or young people, they should bring that concern to one of the Parish Safeguarding Representative.
 Awareness of this process will be highlighted during all training and preparation by young people for parish activities, and on the consent forms circulated to parents.

 • If an allegation of abuse is made against a member of staff or a volunteer leader in a parish youth programme, that person will be removed from contact with children and young people in parish activities until an investigation is carried out.
 The matter will be referred to the statutory authorities for investigation, and the Diocese of Elphin will be informed.
 The person against whom the allegation is made will also be informed of the nature of the allegation.
 The Parish Priest and the Diocesan Designated Person will deal with and manage any disciplinary matters relating to the continued employment and/or voluntary service of the person concerned.
 The Diocese of Elphin will take responsibility for notifying the National Board for Safeguarding Children in the Catholic Church.

-• If there is a concern about one of the Parish Designated Persons, it should be brought to one of the other Parish Designated Persons.
+• If there is a concern about the Parish Safeguarding Representative, it should be brought to the Parish Priest or Diocesan Designated Person.

 Standard Three – Preventing Harm to Children